virtual-labs/engineers-forum/hosting-process.md

 **Step 7**

 Institute requesting rehosting will then follow the [link](https://github.com/virtual-labs/engineers-forum/issues) and locate the Phase III Lab/Experiment(s) OnBoarding Request issue corresponding to the lab that they wish to rehost.
-If such an issue does not exist they will create will raise an issue of type Phase 3 Onboarding[Request](https://github.com/virtual-labs/engineers-forum/issues/new/choose).
+If such an issue does not exist they will create will raise an issue of type Phase 3 Onboarding [Request](https://github.com/virtual-labs/engineers-forum/issues/new/choose).
 In the issue, for each experiment they will provide the Experiment Name|Experiment Source Repo link|Tag .
 They will also attach the R0 of the lab to the issue if not already attached.

 **Step 8**